botev/tensorflow_utils/README.md

-# tensorflow_utils
+# Tensorflow utilities

-Simple tensorflow utility functions I tend to use in all projects.
+Simple tensorflow utility functions I tend to use in many projects.